 Creating this piece was both absolute joy and hair-ripping frustration.

-It was quite some time since I last worked in Unreal Engine, updating myself through videos and forums helped a lot and after some experimentation, failure and success I quickly got a hand of the node system to a point where I could make use my new knowledge.
+It was quite some time since I last worked in Unreal Engine.
+Updating myself through videos and forums helped and after some experimentation, failure and success I quickly got a hand of the node system to a point where I could create a few basic patterns and interactable objects.

 I decided to create at least 3 different objects I could active using a button.
 Drawbridges and platforms which were triggered using panels located either beside or hidden away from the player and interactable chests.
-The bridges were really fun to make and required a lot of testing to make them work as intended.
+The bridges were really fun to create with some trial and error before I got them to work as intended.

-The Chests where made by toggling between the visibility of one closed and one open chest.
-I also added 2 bright effects from the Inifinty effects pack to give some effect when opening them and hide the shifting of models.
+The Chests were made by toggling between the visibility of one closed and one open chest, some bright effects and sounds helped to give the sensation of joy and accomplishment once the player reached them.